-Purchase accounting: The Warburg Merger and our other acquisitions are accounted for using the purchase method.
+Purchase accounting: Our mergers and acquisitions are accounted for using the purchase method.
 Accordingly, fair value adjustments to the Company's assets and liabilities are recognized and the results of operations of the acquired business are included in its consolidated financial statements from the effective date of the merger or acquisition.
 We generally use third-party appraisals to assist us in determining the fair value adjustments.